How to Reheat Ribs (5 Tried and Tested Methods)

 5. Can You Reheat Ribs in the Microwave?

-With that being said, it doesn’t always give you the best results.
-For example, the ribs may come out too soggy, overly dry, or too tough.
+Of course!
+This is the easiest and most convenient way to reheat leftover ribs.
+That said, it doesn’t always yield the best results.
+For example, the ribs may be too soggy, overly dry, or tough.

 Here’s what you should do, step-by-step:

-1. Place the ribs in a ceramic dish and do not cover them.
+1. Place the ribs in a ceramic dish, and do not cover them.

 2. Put the dish in the microwave oven and place half a cup of water next to it.